crownstone/website/integrations/60-homey.md

 With this flow you can make your **Philips hue** sunset scene to get activate only when someone is present in a room!

 1. The **When card** will be a Date & time card **The sun sets**.
 2. The **And card** will be a Crownstone card of **who is present where**.
-In this case we want to activate the scene when anybody is present in the room.
+In this case, we want to activate the scene when anybody is present in the room.
 3. The **Then card** will be a Philips hue card of **Activate a scene**.
 Choose your favorite scene for the sunset!

     ![Flow2]({{ site.url }}/attachments/homey/flow2.png){: style="width:75%"}